About En Bloc Capsulectomy

 Where is your office?

-Dr. Domanskis's main office is in Newport Beach, CA, but he also has a satellite office in Miami and operates in San Francisco, as well as Anguilla, Nassau, and the EU.
+Our main office is in Newport Beach, CA, but we also have a satellite offics in Miami and Dr. Domanskis operates in San Francisco, as well as Anguilla, Nassau, and the EU(Italy/Lithuania).

 How long do I need to be there?

 It would be preferable to be in the area for two weeks, but in most cases, that is not possible.
 Some of Dr. Domanskis's patients have returned home after just a couple of days.

 Yes, we can help with all travel arrangements.